KCisSICKnasty/SICKnasty-FO4/README.md

 - Make sure Text Language is set to English both in BethINI Pie and on Steam (other languages are not supported by the guide).
 - Edit the other settings to your liking.
 - Click File then Save in the top left, then confirm the prompts and close BethINI.

-*Auto Clean All Fallout 4 DLC and CC Next Gen Edition*

-***Feature:*** Exactly what the name of the mod says, except you can add mods to the txt file it includes (which I have).

-- In MO2, click on the drop-down in the right pane next to the Run button.
-- Click <Edit...>, then click the + symbol in the top left and Add from file.
-- In the resulting explorer window, navigate to your "FO4Edit 4.1.5f" folder.
-- Highlight "batch_clean_plugins.bat" and then confirm.
-- Press Apply in the lower right, then OK.
-- Select "batch_clean_plugins.bat" from the drop-down and run it.
-- Follow the prompts until all plugins have been cleaned.

 *Fallout4Prefs.ini*